KeYProject/key-docs/docs/devel/SpotlessAutomaticFormatting.md

 Note that there are separate tasks of the form `spotless<format>Check/Apply` for every defined format, e.g. `spotlessJavaCheck`.

-## License headers
-Running `spotlessApply` will also add short license headers to the files (or replace existing headers).
-The header to be used can be found in the repo in the file `gradle/header`.

 ## Java formatting

 Spotless supports several formatters, for Java files we currently use the Eclipse formatter, since it provides the most options of the available formatters and thus allows us to configure the automatic formatting in a way that it conforms to the KeY code style (https://git.key-project.org/key/key/-/wikis/Code%20Conventions).